coherence-community/coherence-demo/README.md

    mvn clean install -P docker
    ```

-   This creates an image named `coherence-demo-sidecar:4.0.0-SNAPSHOT` which contains cache configuration and Java classes to be added to the classpath at runtime.
+   This creates an image named `coherence-demo4.0.0-SNAPSHOT` which contains everything needed to run the demo.

-   > Note: If you are running against a remote Kubernetes cluster, you need to push the sidecar Docker image to your repository accessible to that cluster.
+   > Note: If you are running against a remote Kubernetes cluster, you need to push the Docker image to your repository accessible to that cluster.
 You also need to prefix the image name in your `helm` commands below.

 1. **Install the Oracle Coherence Operator**